ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Each disclosed payload MUST be base64url encoded when preparing it to be serialized.
 The headers and proof are also individually base64url encoded.

-Like JWS, JWP supports both a Compact Serialization and a JSON Serialization.
-These serializations both represent the same JSON-based Protected Header, payloads and proof, and are thus interchangeable without breaking the proof value.
+JWP supports a Compact Serialization inspired by JWS.
+This serialization represents one or more JSON-based Protected Headers, multiple payloads, and a single proof.

 A CBOR-based serialization is also defined, which uses the CBOR for describing Header Parameters.
-While this supports the same data model and algorithms, the difference in header representations does not allow interchangeability with the Compact Serialization and JSON Serializations.
+While this supports the same data model and algorithms, the difference in header representations does not allow interchangeability with Compact Serialization.

 ## Compact Serialization {#CompactSerialization}